melissaveraherbst/melissaveraherbst/README.md

 * [Bankist](https://github.com/melissaveraherbst/bankist)
 A Simulation of a virtual bank

+## 🎓 Currently Learning
+I'm currently focused on courses and certifications aimed at Agile Project Management and Scrum Master roles.
+I'm passionate about improving team collaboration, streamlining processes, and delivering high-quality products.

 ## 🫱🏼‍🫲🏻 Get in Touch

 Feel free to reach out to me through LinkedIn or Email.
 I'm always open to connecting with like-minded professionals and exploring new opportunities.